 - You should now see your computer name listed under Print Servers.
 Click on Finish to complete.

-- You will also see the Printer Management Item listed on the right hand pane.
+- You will also see the Printer Management Item listed on the right-hand pane.
 Now click on OK.

 - Here you will see all the drivers listed.

 Once done this, your driver is completely removed.
 You might like to reboot your computer once to make sure.
-As it is a good idea to come and check back here if the printer driver is removed or not, click on File and save it.
-When you login to your computer again, double-click to open and confirm.